FLYERS-FLAMES' SERIES HISTORY: Current and Miscellaneous:

 October 22, 1978 -- Dan Bouchard made 38 saves in Atlanta's 5-2 victory in Philly.
 The Flyers held a 40-23 shots advantage.
 Atlanta led 2-0 at the 4:18 mark and led for most of the contest.
 The Flames scored twice in 20 seconds in the second period to take a 4-1 lead.
 There were three fights in the game.

 November 1, 1978 -- Dan Bouchard made 40 saves in Atlanta's first shutout in this series, 3-0 in the Omni.
+The Flames began the season 9-0-2, the third best start in NHL history.
 The Flyers outshot the Flames 40-21.
 Willi Plett of Atlanta fought Jim Watson 1:00 into the game ( http://www.youtube.com/watch?v=xNUyufQ2s-U ) and in the third period Mel Bridgman and Brad Marsh fought resulting in a cut over the right eye of Marsh.

 January 16, 1979 -- Dan Bouchard made 36 saves and Guy Chouinard scored twice in the Flames' 5-0 home win.
 Atlanta extended their unbeaten streak in this series to five (4-0-1) games and held a 21-5 goals advantage in that time.
 A brief fight -- http://www.youtube.com/watch?v=Qw5hwPgM1gc